SCM-NV/qmflows/jupyterNotebooks/tutorial.rst

 manipulations, for a comprenhesive disccusion about it have a look at the `molecule documentation <https://www.scm.com/doc/plams/molecule.html>`__.
-Also the module ``qmworks.molkit`` contains an extensive functionality to apply transformation over a molecule using the
+Also the module ``qmflows.molkit`` contains an extensive functionality to apply transformation over a molecule using the
 `RDKit <http://www.rdkit.org/>`__ library.